 New Life Christian Center is a non‑denominational, Indigenous‑led Christian congregation located on the Akwesasne Mohawk Reservation.
-Our ministry began in 1997 as a children’s church founded by our late apostles, Willie and Sandy Jock, whose vision continues to guide us today.

 We honor both our faith and our Native identity.
 Our worship embraces the richness of our culture—sounding the First Nations drums and rattles, remembering our ancestors, and welcoming all who enter through the Eastern Door of this great Nation.
 At New Life Christian Center, every person is invited to experience a place where Indigenous heritage and Christian faith walk together in unity and reverence.